ericmoritz/wsdemo/results.md

 ### connection_time

-Elapsed time in microseconds between the opening of the client TCP socket is opened and the handshake is finished.
+Elapsed time in microseconds between the opening of the client TCP socket and the websocket handshake is finished.

 ### latency